Amanda Gorman To Debut Original Poem At Super Bowl LV

 After stealing the show at the inauguration of Joe Biden, Amanda Gorman is showing no signs of slowing down as she lines up another major gig to debut a new poem.
 The NFL announced that the poet will be involved in the pregame festivities ahead of the matchup between the Kansas City Chiefs and the Tampa Bay Buccaneers in Super Bowl LV, as reported by ProFootballTalk.

-The poem, which is currently untitled, will focus on the story of three everyday heroes who have been chosen by the NFL to serve as honorary game captains during the game.
-Those three are Trimaine Davis, a Los Angeles teacher who ensured remote learning for his students during the coronavirus pandemic by securing laptops and internet access; Suzie Dorner, a Tampa nurse who has been in charge of managing the COVID-19 ICU at Tampa General Hospital; and James Martin, a veteran of the Marines who has been working through the Wounded Warrior Project to help veterans connect virtually with their families.
+The poem, which is currently untitled, will focus on the story of three everyday heroes who have been chosen by the NFL to serve as honorary captains during the game.
+Those three are Trimaine Davis, a Los Angeles teacher who ensured remote learning for his students during the coronavirus pandemic by securing laptops and internet access; Suzie Dorner, a Tampa nurse who has been in charge of managing the COVID-19 ICU at Tampa General Hospital; and James Martin, a veteran of the Marines who has been working through the Wounded Warrior Project to help vets connect virtually with their families.

 The poet has seen a meteoric rise in the week since she performed “The Hill We Climb” at the inauguration.
 She reflected on her sudden success and the years of work behind it during an appearance on The Ellen DeGeneres Show, which is available to view on the show’s YouTube page.